 How much does it cost to open a pho restaurant?

-If you just want a quick and "ballpark" number, then I can tell you right now and you can skip the rest of this post: It will cost in the neighborhood of $50K to more than $500K.
+For those with casual curiosity, I can tell you right now and you can skip the rest of this post: It will cost in the neighborhood of $50K (maybe) to more than $500K.

 What's The Cost?
-Simple Question With No Simple Answer
+Simple Question With Not So Simple Answer

-Fact is, the question is simple, but the answer is not.
+The question is simple, but fact is, the answer is not.

 At a minimum, the cost to open a pho restaurant depends on a number of factors: